 NeighborhoodScout's exclusive research identifies the W Lake St / N Cicero Ave neighborhood as having one of the highest concentrations of people employed in manufacturing or as laborers of any neighborhood in America.
 In fact, despite the loss of manufacturing jobs nationally, this neighborhood has 49.0% of its working residents employed in such fields, which is a higher proportion than 98.6% of American neighborhoods.

-American households most often have a car, and regularly they have two or three.
-But households in the W Lake St / N Cicero Ave neighborhood buck this trend.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But NeighborhoodScout's exclusive analysis shows that the W Lake St / N Cicero Ave neighborhood has a highly unusual pattern of car ownership.
 26.8% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 96.7% of U.S. neighborhoods.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.